About the Center for Educational Assessment

 The Center has become a valuable resource for educational policy makers and others who use tests to make important decisions regarding individuals, organizations, or institutions.
 Services provided by the Center include test development workshops; statistical services such as scaling and equating; conducting standard setting studies; internal and external audits of current testing programs; evaluating test translations; helping teachers and policy makers better understand and use test results; and training individuals in statistical and psychometric modeling.
 For example, in 2008, the Center provided a five day workshop on the topic of item response models and applications, and 42 persons from eight different countries were in attendance.
 Faculty routinely provide short term workshops on a variety of educational assessment topics.

-The Center currently has five faculty members, one post-doctoral fellows and approximately 20 graduate student researchers in the Research and Evaluation Methods doctoral program.
+The Center currently has seven faculty members, one pre-doctoral fellow and approximately 20 graduate student researchers in the Research, Educational Measurement, and Psychometrics doctoral program.
 For more information on the Center for Educational Assessment, please contact Ronald Hambleton (email@example.com) or Stephen Sireci (firstname.lastname@example.org).
 Additional information about the Center, the faculty, and our projects can be found at our website (www.umass.edu/remp).

 Brief biographies of Center faculty members and staff